NeoGeographyToolkit/StereoPipeline/docs/examples/rig_msl.rst

 :cite:`caravaca20203d`.
 It uses the commercial Agisoft Photoscan software.

-To help with matching the images, it uses the global position and orientation of each image and projects these onto the ground.
+To help with matching the images, this paper uses the global position and orientation of each image and projects these onto the ground.
 Such data is not fully present in the .LBL files in PDS, as those contain only local coordinates, and would necessitate queering the SPICE